ln-markets/docs.lnmarkets.com/src/step/README.md

 ## Edit a trade

-In the Open blotter, you can add a Stop Loss and a Take Profit.
+For each position, you can add a Stop Loss and a Take Profit.

 <img :src="$withBase('/assets/stop_loss.png')" alt="stop_loss">

-You can take the following Actions: remove margin (-) to cash-in P&L or increase margin (+) to decrease the probability of a liquidation event, and close the position.
+You can also take the following Actions: remove margin (-) to cash-in P&L, increase margin (+) to decrease the probability of a liquidation event and close the position.

 <img :src="$withBase('/assets/add_margin.png')" alt="add_margin">